The Bones (song): Music video

 The music video for "The Bones" premiered on August 15, 2019.
-It was directed by Alex Ferrari and shows footage of Morris while on vacation in Maui, Hawaii with her husband, Ryan Hurd, all shot on vintage Super 8 film.
+It was directed by Alex Ferrari and shows footage of Morris while on vacation in Maui, Hawaii with her then-husband, Ryan Hurd, all shot on vintage Super 8 film.

 A video for the remix premiered on October 23 and features a time lapse of artist Sydney Clawson drawing both artists on canvas.